JJManner/three-gltf-viewer/README.md

-# glTF Viewer with a Simplified Interface
+# glTF Viewer with a Simplified User Interface

 Preview glTF 2.0 models in WebGL using three.js and a drag-and-drop interface.

-This version has a simplified interface for a specific use and different .exr backgrounds.
+This version has a simplified and re-organised user interface for a specific use and some new .exr backgrounds.
+Background visibility can be activated easier, when it is moved right below the Lighting HDRI environment selection.
+Also a - **_Help_** - section has been added to inform users how to use the mouse controls.

 Original Viewer: [gltf-viewer.donmccurdy.com](https://gltf-viewer.donmccurdy.com/)